 At the time of separation, all employees will receive a cash payout, taxed as applicable, of all accrued vacation hours at the employee's rate at the time of separation.
-Employees fifty (50) years and older will roll all accrued vacation hours, at the rate at the time of separation, into their RHS account.

-Section 23 - Conversion of Vacation to Cash
+Section 22 - Conversion of Vacation to Cash

 An employee may request vacation pay (at the employee's current hourly rate) in lieu of vacation.
-In order for a request to be granted, the employee must have utilized at least forty (40) hours of vacation during the last twelve months, will have at least a balance of vacation hours (after payoff) of eighty (80) hours, or have had a specific vacation request denied by his or her Department Head due to department concerns and/or staffing needs.
-The number of days will be deducted from the employee's vacation accrual balance.
+In order for a request to be granted, the employee must have utilized at least forty (40) hours of vacation during the last twelve months, will have at least a balance of vacation hours (after payoff) of 80 hours, or have had a specific vacation request denied by his/her Department Head due to department concerns and/or staffing needs.
+The number of hours cashed will be deducted from the employee's vacation accrual balance.

-Section 24 - Holidays and Illness During Vacation
+Section 23 - Holidays and Illness During Vacation